 It is the responsibility of the student to withdraw from class.
-If students decide to withdraw from a class, ideally, they should see their advisor and the financial aid staff before taking the withdrawal form to the Registrar's office for processing; however, any verifiable contact (email, fax, phone, mail, etc.) with authorized college personnel expressing the student's intent to withdraw from a class will be honored.
+If students decide to withdraw from a class, ideally, they should see their advisor and the financial aid staff before taking the withdrawal form to the Registrar's office for processing.
+However, any verifiable contact (e-mail, fax, phone, mail, etc.) with authorized college personnel expressing the student's intent to withdraw from a class will be honored.

 If students withdraw before they have earned their financial aid, they will owe Donnelly College a debt for the unearned portion of the financial aid as well as for any unpaid balances (subject to the College's refund policy).
 All withdrawals must be completed no later than two weeks prior to the end of the semester.
 Not attending class is not a withdrawal from class.

-In extreme circumstances (i.e., a disciplinary problem), the appropriate dean may initiate an administrative withdrawal.
+Faculty may initiate an administrative withdrawal on the basis of non-attendance.
+In extreme circumstances (i.e. a disciplinary problem), the Dean of Instruction may initiate an administrative withdrawal.
 The student remains responsible for the tuition owed in this instance.